The Benefits of Therapists Joining Insurance Panels vs. Benefits of Being a Private Pay Therapist

 Private Practice = Private Pay?

-If you’re a new therapist, or new to the private practice model, you might be wondering if private practice means clients have to self-pay.
-Opening a private practice does not automatically mean you need to use a private pay method.
+If you’re a new therapist, or new to the private practice model, you've likely got questions.
+You might be wondering if private practice means clients have to self-pay.
+Opening a private practice does not mean you need to use a private pay method.

-Private practice simply means you’re self-employed — you run your own clinic or practice, rather than working at a larger office as an employee.
+Private practice means you’re self-employed.
+You run your own clinic or practice, rather than working at a larger office as an employee.

-Meanwhile, private pay means you accept payment for your services directly from your clients.
-There are no insurers or paperwork involved; your clients simply pay you with cash, credit, or debit, etc.
+Meanwhile, private pay means you accept payment for your services from your clients.
+There are no insurers or paperwork involved.
+Your clients pay you with cash, credit, or debit, etc.

 Benefits of Being a Private Pay Therapist

-If you’d rather not deal with more administrative work than necessary or you just prefer not to work with insurance companies, then choosing the private pay model could be the best for you.
+If you’d rather not deal with more administrative work or you just prefer not to work with insurance companies, then choosing the private pay model could be the best for you.

 Below are some of the major perks you’ll enjoy with private pay clients.